ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/Datastreaming_udp_packet_formats.md

 {#ds_veto_bit_definitions}
 ### Word 9: vetoes
+These values be even if there is a veto mark that corresponds to them
 - **Bits 0..15**: Common vetoes
     - **Bit 0**: Data Overflow veto
     - **Bit 1**: SMP veto